Leveraging Small Group Instruction:

-Tools for Math Small Group Instruction -Scaffolding and Extending Students' Conceptual Understanding
+Mathematical Tools for Scaffolding and Extending Students Conceptual Understanding

 Small group instruction allows teachers to understand their student’s instructional strengths and areas of need.
 This allows teachers to tailor lessons that meet students where they are along their journey of learning and understanding mathematical concepts.
 Individualized attention towards students boosts confidence and provides an environment where students feel comfortable with risk-taking, asking questions and receiving feedback to their learning.
 This series will provide teachers with many tools to build their “tool box” to meet the needs of the diverse learners in their classrooms through small group instruction.

 Shelly Daun and Amanda Ironside have many years of experience working with teachers to successfully meet the diverse mathematical needs of their students by providing teachers with increased knowledge of how students learn math and what teachers can do to move their students along a continuum of deeper understanding.
 During this series, Amanda and Shelly will share practical small group instructional tools and activities that teachers can use instantly in their classroom to leverage student success and conceptual understanding of various mathematical concepts

 Target Audience: 4 Year Old Kindergarten - Fifth Grade Classroom Teachers, 4 Year Old Kindergarten - Eighth Grade Special Education and English Language Teachers, and Instructional Coaches